Use edit modes with Logic Remote on iPad

 Show subrows for a row

-In Logic Remote, tap the disclosure triangle on the left side of the row header.
+In Logic Remote, tap the disclosure arrow to the left of the icon in the row header.

 Several subrows appear below the row